Faridah v Ahmad Shah: Concurrences

-Chief Judge of the High Court of Sabah and Sarawak, Tan Sri Datuk Amar Chong Siew Fai, Justice Tun Mohamed Azmi bin Mohamed and Justice Tun Mohamed Suffian Mohamed Hashim authored separate concurrences.
+Chief Judge of the High Court of Sabah and Sarawak, Tan Sri Datuk Amar Chong Siew Fai, Justice Tun Azmi bin Mohamed and Justice Tun Mohamed Suffian Mohamed Hashim authored separate concurrences.
 Chief Judge Tan Sri Datuk Amar Chong Siew Fai rejected the argument of the plaintiff’s counsel, Dato’ Seri Utama Karpal Singh s/o Ram Singh Deo, stating that although the distinction between ‘person’ and ‘citizen’ was beyond question, article 182(2) of the Federal Constitution employed none of those words.
 It fell short of expressing whether the proceedings were available to citizens only or to all persons including foreigners and was open to statutory interpretation.
 Thus, in the interpretation of a constitutional provision, while effect should be given to the language used, recognition should also be given to the character and origins of the instrument.

 The Right Honourable Chief Judge further argued that permitting a foreigner such as the plaintiff to sue the Malay Rulers would be a substantial alteration to the position and privileges of the latter.
 Hence, such a situation ought not to be taken to have been intended except by clear and unequivocal words to the effect.
 Chief Judge Tan Sri Datuk Amar Chong Siew Fai also explained that the doctrine of reciprocity assumed considerable significance, in consideration that the President of the Republic of Singapore was absolutely immune from any suit brought by persons outside of Singapore.

 Chief Judge Tan Sri Datuk Amar Chong Siew Fai concluded that to allow a citizen of Singapore to sue the Malay Ruler when the Constitution of the Republic forbade her President to be sued by a citizen of Malaysia would not be in accordance with the doctrine of reciprocity under international law.
 Hence, article 182(2) of the Federal Constitution, as it stood, fell short of the effect as the ambiguous or imprecise wording in the said provision did not entitle the plaintiff, as a citizen of the Republic of Singapore, to sue the Sultan of Pahang.